 Connecticut has recently passed new legislation concerning bus drivers.
 Applicants for a bus driver’s license will now undergo a stringent background check, a check of the state’s child abuse registry, and regular drug testing to ensure the safety of school children.
-This new law, a basic overhaul of the laws currently in place, is a result of an accident in 2006 when a convicted felon was granted a temporary school bus driver’s license, hired by a school, and then had a fatal accident.
-It follows the same guidelines as the hiring procedures for teachers, coaches, and administrators.

 The Commercial Motor Vehicle Safety Act of 1986 was designed to improve highway safety.
 Its purpose was to ensure that drivers of commercial vehicles are qualified to drive them, and to remove unsafe drivers from the highways.
 The Act didn't require federal driver licensing―states still license commercial drivers―but it established minimum standards that states must meet when issuing commercial driver's licenses (CDLs).
 It required states to upgrade their existing programs to follow the new federal standards.

 Before the Act was passed, many commercial vehicle drivers operated vehicles they were not properly trained on or qualified to drive.
 Even in states that had separate license classes, drivers were not necessarily tested in the types of vehicles they would be driving.
 States must now test commercial drivers according to federal standards, to ensure that drivers know how to operate the trucks or buses they intend to drive.